SummerSlam (2016): Storylines

 The event comprised 12 matches, including three on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and SmackDown Live.

 On June 5, WWE granted Brock Lesnar a "one-off opportunity" to return to mixed martial arts competition at UFC 200 on July 9, while also confirming that Lesnar would compete at SummerSlam.
 On the July 7 episode of SmackDown, Lesnar's SummerSlam opponent was announced as Randy Orton, who was returning from injury.
 WWE billed the match as "15 years in the making".
-On July 15, WWE confirmed that the match would still be taking place, despite a USADA notification in regards to Lesnar's UFC fight, stemming from an out-of-competition sample collected on June 28, which tested positive for a banned substance.
+On July 15, WWE confirmed that the match would still be taking place, despite a USADA notification in regards to Lesnar's Ultimate Fighting Championship (UFC) bout, stemming from an out-of-competition sample collected on June 28, which tested positive for a banned substance.
 A second sample taken in-competition on July 9 was also tested positive for the same banned substance, believed to be hydroxy-clomifene, discovered in the previous sample.
-On July 26, WWE confirmed that Lesnar would not be facing any disciplinary action from WWE as he is exempt from the WWE Wellness Policy due to his status as a part-time performer.
+On July 26, WWE confirmed that Lesnar would not be facing any disciplinary action from WWE as he was exempt from the WWE Wellness Policy due to his status as a part-time performer.
 Orton returned at Battleground as the guest on Chris Jericho's "Highlight Reel".
 Orton said that he only needed one RKO to take down Lesnar and also took a shot at Lesnar's failed drug tests.
 On the August 1 episode of Raw, Lesnar's manager Paul Heyman proclaimed that Orton would never be able to execute his finisher on Lesnar when Orton suddenly appeared and attacked Lesnar with an RKO.
 Lesnar subsequently attacked Orton with an F-5 during his match against Fandango on SmackDown the next night.
 The last Raw before SummerSlam saw Lesnar and Heyman cutting another promo on Orton until Heath Slater interrupted, aiming to earn a WWE contract (as he was undrafted in the WWE draft) by defeating Lesnar.
 Lesnar attacked Slater with an F-5 to send a message to Orton.
 Slater faced Orton the next night on SmackDown to earn a contract.
 Orton intentionally got himself disqualified, mocking Lesnar before attacking Slater with an RKO.

 Finn Bálor wrestled Seth Rollins at the event for the inaugural WWE Universal Championship.